Duende: Latin America

 In the Hispanic folklore of Mexico and the American Southwest, duendes are known as gnome-like creatures who live inside the walls of homes, especially in the bedroom walls of young children.
 They attempt to clip the toenails of unkempt children, often leading to the mistaken removal of entire toes.
 Belief in duendes still exists among the Mixtecs and Zapotecs of Oaxaca and it is said that they are most commonly found in the mossy cloud forests of the state's mountain ranges.

+In the Andean region of Peru, early colonial accounts recorded local beliefs in forest spirits that Spanish chroniclers equated with duendes or succubi.
+These beings, called waraqlla, were believed to inhabit sacred alder trees regarded as wak’a.
+According to Father Antonio de la Calancha, there was a sacred alder grove inhabited by waraqlla close to Tauca, where the spirits were said to manifest through voices and were venerated with great fervor.
+The people of Tauca were described as deeply devoted to these beings, whom missionaries interpreted as sensual female entities, and priestesses were consecrated to the service of the forest wak’a.
+The name waraqlla, from Quechua, derives from waraq (“dawn”) and the suffix -lla (denoting immediacy), meaning “early dawn” and interpreted as “spirit of the early light.”